reach2prabakar/AutomationTest_Cucumber/README.md

 # Automation Assessment

-> TO validate the TradeMe Webservices and UI with the given Acceptance Criteria.
+> TO validate the Westpac retirement calculator with the given Acceptance Criteria.

 ## TOOLS
 [JAVA V_1.7 or greater](https://www.java.com/en/download/)<br/>